k9mail/k9mail.app/_posts/2016-11-24-OpenPGP Considerations Part I.md

 ---

 I have been working [for some time now](https://www.openkeychain.org/k-9) on the OpenPGP support in K-9 Mail.
-During this time, I have not only worked on the implementation to get receiving and sending of encrypted emails into a working state.
+At this point, I finished implementing basic OpenPGP functionality, which is now in the [alpha channel](https://play.google.com/apps/testing/com.fsck.k9) and due for release soon.
 I also spent a lot of time thinking about use cases, user experience, and usability of OpenPGP as a protocol and as an ecosystem.
 I was lucky to meet people who would share their point of view on this subject, including fellow developers, activists, and both hardcore and casual users.
 Unfortunately, these groups of people often have conflicting views, and there is no consensus about the direction OpenPGP is going.